-- (i) NOTE: Before initiating M-BIST, ensure that the computer is in a power-off state. - 1.
+- i) NOTE: Before initiating M-BIST, ensure that the computer is in a power-off state. - 1.
 Press and hold both the M key and the power button to initiate M-BIST. - 2.
-The battery-status light may exhibit two states: - Off: No fault was detected. - Amber and White: Indicates a problem with the system board. - 3.
-If there is a failure with the system board, the battery-status light flashes one of the following error codes for 30 seconds:
+The battery indicator LED may exhibit two states: - Off: No fault was detected. - Amber and White: Indicates a problem with the system board. - 3.
+If there is a failure with the system board, the battery status LED flashes one of the following error codes for 30 seconds:

-Table 53.
+Table 52.
 LED error codes